jt14den/SWC-Cheatsheets/openrefine-sql.md

 ### DELETE
-- To delete rows, we use DELETE FROM.
+- To delete records, we use DELETE FROM.
 We can delete Frank Danforth from the Person table, he has no data
   - `DELETE FROM Person WHERE id = 'danforth';`
 - What problems might we have if we try to delete Anderson Lake instead?
   - Our Survey table would still contain records of measurements he'd taken, but a JOIN wouldn't work anymore because lake doesn't exist